asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 When a pair of developers work on the code they both share the "author's mind" and because of this they cannot act as an effective editor.
 They have both spent a significant amount of time thinking about the problem in detail while writing the code and cannot effectively see code as a new developer would when they first encounter it.
 Or even how the author would view the code if he/she had to make a modification to it at some point in the future.

 It is for these reasons I believe combining pair programming and code reviews is ideal and eliminates a lot of these problematic situations.

+## Ongoing Quality Discussions

+While these code reviews address the problems listed above, it introduces a very important benefit.
+Because these small code reviews will happen several times per day, the team will get very comfortable regularly discussing code quality and team standards.
+Learning how to have these discussions regularly helps build trust on a team.

 ## Our Process